Contributors Dropdown icon

 Next, you’ll want to test brand versus performance measures against each other.

-- For example, if MTA shows that brand ads lead to downstream conversions, you can validate this with incremental testing by measuring if brand-exposed users engage more with performance ads later.
+• For example, if MTA shows that brand ads lead to downstream conversions, you can validate this with incremental testing by measuring whether brand-exposed users engage more with performance ads later.

-- Combine your MMM, MTA and incremental test data to get a holistic overview of your brand versus performance mix.
+By combining MMM, MTA and incremental test data, marketers can build a more holistic overview of their brand versus performance mix instead of relying on platform-reported attribution alone.

 While it might seem like a lot of work initially, taking the time to calculate the ideal split for your brand ensures that you’re not leaving anything to chance or wasting your budget where it doesn’t belong.